beckphoem/beckphoem.github.io/essential-engllish-word/essential-english-word-5/eew-5-1.md

 ## 9. empathy (n)
 ![empathy](eew-5-1/9.jpg)
+- **English Definition:** The ability to understand and share the feelings of another person.
 - **Nghĩa trong truyện:** sự đồng cảm
 - **Câu trong truyện:** Please have some **empathy** for your sister!
 - **Ví dụ:**